Randol Doyle Choate

 - Born September 5, 1975 in San Antonio, TX USA

-In 2012, Choate was traded in mid-season from the Miami Marlins to the Los Angeles Dodgers along with Hanley Ramirez for Nathan Eovaldi and Scott McGough.
-Even though he was tied (with Shawn Camp and Matt Belisle) for the National League lead with 80 games pitched that season, he did not record a single win or loss, his only decision being a save.
-He then pitched for the St. Louis Cardinals from 2013 to 2015.
-He made 9 scoreless appearances as the Card reached the 2013 World Series, eventually losing to the Boston Red Sox.
-In the 2014 postseason, however, he gave up 3 runs on 2 hits and 3 walks in only 1 inning of work spread over 5 appearances.
+In 2012, Choate was traded in midseason from the now Miami Marlins to the Los Angeles Dodgers, along with Hanley Ramirez, for Nathan Eovaldi and Scott McGough.
+Even though he was tied (with Shawn Camp and Matt Belisle) for the National League lead with 80 games pitched that season, he did not record a single win or loss, his only decision being a save coupled with a tidy 3.03 ERA.
+He next pitched for the St. Louis Cardinals from 2013 to 2015, making 9 scoreless appearances as the Cards reached the 2013 World Series, eventually losing to the Boston Red Sox.
+In the 2014 postseason, he gave up 3 runs on 2 hits and 3 walks in only an inning of work spread over 5 appearances.
+In 2015 he set a record as LOOGYest LOOGY ever, by making 71 appearances but logging just 27 1/3 innings, the smallest ratio of innings per game pitched ever recorded; in 20 of his appearances, he failed to retire a single batter, which is also a record.
 In 2016, he went to spring training with the Toronto Blue Jays but failed to make the team and was released, then signed with the Dodgers again.
-He made 34 appearances in their minor league system with an ERA of 7.13 and was not called up to the big league club.
+He made 34 appearances in their minor league system with an ERA of 7.13 and was not called up to the big league club, retiring at season's end.

-Choate retired after the 2016 season, having made 672 appearances in the majors over 15 seasons, with all the appearances coming as a reliever (he did start 43 games in the minors, most of these over his first two professional seasons in 1997 and 1998).
-He had only 30 career decisions - 16 wins and 14 losses - and 7 saves, logging 408 innings.
-He was, however, very good at his very specialized role.
-He retired at the same time as Javier Lopez, another long-time lefty specialist; the pair were #2 and 3 on the all-time list for most appearances in which they had faced only one batter and recorded one out: 198 for Lopez and 185 for Choate, behind all-time leader Mike Myers at 206.
+Choate made 672 appearances comprising just 408 innings in the majors over 15 seasons, with all appearances coming as a reliever (he did start 43 games in the minors, most of these over his first two professional seasons in 1997 and 1998).
+He had only 30 career decisions - 16-14 - and 7 saves, with a 3.90 ERA.
+He was very good at his very specialized role.
+He retired at the same time as Javier Lopez, another long-time lefty specialist; the pair were second and third on the all-time list for most appearances in which they had faced only one batter and recorded one out: 198 for Lopez and 185 for Choate, behind all-time leader Mike Myers at 206.

 - 2-time League Games Pitched Leader (2010/AL & 2012/NL)